LUC-Intro-to-Database-Systems/assignment-2-database-design-process-using-mysql-workbench-cjcoles70/Assignment2 CColes.md

 **Retail Sales:**

-Storefront Operations: Many cake shops have a physical storefront where customers can walk in and purchase cakes directly.
+> - Storefront Operations: Many cake shops have a physical storefront where customers can walk in and purchase cakes directly.
-Point of Sale (POS): Cake shops often use point-of-sale systems to manage transactions, inventory, and customer orders.
+> - Point of Sale (POS): Cake shops often use point-of-sale systems to manage transactions, inventory, and customer orders.

-Online Presence:
+**Online Presence:**

-Online Ordering: With the rise of e-commerce, many cake shops offer online ordering services, allowing customers to browse and order cakes from the convenience of their homes.
+> - Online Ordering: With the rise of e-commerce, many cake shops offer online ordering services, allowing customers to browse and order cakes from the convenience of their homes.
-Social Media Presence: Cake shops often use social media platforms to showcase their creations, connect with customers, and promote special offers.
+> - Social Media Presence: Cake shops often use social media platforms to showcase their creations, connect with customers, and promote special offers.

 **Event Catering:**